luizcarloscf/luizcarloscf.github.io/content/projects/index.md

 {{< github repo="luizcarloscf/luizcarloscf.github.io" >}}

-Personal blog and port build with Hugo, static site generator written in Go, optimized for speed and designed for flexibility.
+A personal blog and portfolio developed to showcase my research projects, publications, and technical writing.
+The website is built with Hugo, a fast and flexible static site generator written in Go.
+The project is version-controlled with Git and hosted on GitHub Pages, with GitHub Actions automating the deployment workflow.
+The site is designed with a focus on minimalism, readability, and accessibility.
+In addition to serving as a portfolio, it also functions as a space for sharing insights on machine learning, computer vision, research tools, and open-source development.

 * **Tools**: Hugo, Git, GitHub, GitHub Actions, GitHub Pages